iftahaider/DCF-Valuation-of-Walton-PLC/Analysis/BD_Economy_Analysis.md

 ### Positive Factors for Walton:

-- **GDP Recovery Path:** FY2026 growth projection of ~5% offers demand tailwind
+- **GDP Recovery Path:** From FY2026 onward, GDP growth is expected to normalize around 5%.
+Even at this level, it provides a decent base for appliance demand.
-- **Middle-Income Growth:** Rising incomes supporting consumer discretionary spending
+- **Middle-Income Growth:** The gradual expansion of the middle class supports long‑term demand for consumer durables, especially “affordable quality” products where Walton is strong.
 - **Electrification & Appliance Penetration:** Growing rural electrification driving AC/TV/refrigerator demand
 - **Export Potential:** Currency depreciation improves export competitiveness (Walton 46% export growth in FY2025)
 - **Govt.
 Support:** Ongoing VAT exemptions and tax breaks for electronics manufacturing
 - **Regional Integration:** BIMSTEC/SAARC trade expansion opportunities
 - **Energy Transition:** Lithium battery project aligns with renewable energy push

+**Note:** All the data sources and references are given in a separate file under Data folder.